pmachapman/Android_accordion_view/README.md

          AccordionView accordionView = new AccordionView(this);

 The best way to use this component is from the layout xml file.
-The following example with llustrate the use:
+The following example illustrates the use:

       <com.riyagayasen.easyaccordion.AccordionView
         android:layout_width="match_parent"